pawelsakowski/AF-RCPP/README.md

 ## Grading Policy

-* Each participant will get by 2024-12-10 an assignment with an individual home project.
+* Each participant will get an assignment with an individual home project.
 * The aim of the project will be to apply Monte Carlo techniques to provide an approximation of the path-dependent option.
 * The solution should be delivered in a form of a Rcpp-package, along with a short implementation of the function/functions which are provided by this package.
 * All codes from the lectures and labs can be used in the solutions.